lit/lit-element/docs/_guide/styles.md

 }
 ```

-Add a margin around a component:
+## Style a LitElement custom HTML tag

+The following code applies styling to a LitElement custom HTML tag:

 ```html
 <style>